open-organization/open-org-distributed-work-guide/szacks-building-cohesive-remote-teams.md

 This will help *everyone* focus on the team's joint mission, and not get bogged down on the details of their specific tasks.

 ## Relating to your teammates on a personal level
-Teams are comprised of individuals, each with their own strengths and weaknesses, even when they can all identify with the same job description.
+Teams are comprised of individuals, each with their own strengths and weaknesses, even when they all qualify for the same job description.
 Remote teams—all teams, really—are successful when they draw out their members' strengths while minimizing weaknesses.
 In this way, every team can tap individuals for the aspects of the work to which they can best contribute.
 One person may be better at external communication, another at learning new things quickly, and a third at graphic arts.